Widespread rain lashes Jharkhand | Science-Environment

 - India

-Jharkhand is being lashed by incessant rains since Sunday evening following a deep depression over Chhattisgarh and Madhya Pradesh, which has reduced its rain deficit this season to 25 per cent, the IMD said on Sunday.
+Jharkhand is being lashed by incessant rains for the past 24 hours following a deep depression over Chhattisgarh and Madhya Pradesh, which has reduced its rain deficit this season to 25 per cent, the IMD said on Monday.

 The rainfall is likely to weaken after Tuesday afternoon but sporadic precipitation might continue till September 14 due to the impact of a trough line, a senior IMD official said.